 ➔ Rely on regulatory frameworks and up-to-date prescriptions.

 ➔ Protect your cloud OTP infrastructure.

 ➔ Choose a reliable SMS vendor for secure 2FA SMS OTP delivery via direct channels and connections towards MNOs and clients.

-➔ Choose a unique and easy to remember SMS Sender ID.
+➔ A unique and easy to remember SMS Sender ID must be chosen.

-➔ Always send the correct OTP with a consistent message.
+➔ Send the correct OTP with a consistent message.

 ➔ Inform your client about security news and updates.

 ➔ Always check for SMS Sender ID – it should iterate within your SMS inbox.